spack/spack/lib/spack/docs/packaging_guide.rst

 Accessing Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^

-You may need to get at some file or binary that's in the prefix of one of your dependencies.
+You may need to get at some file or binary that's in the installation prefix of one of your dependencies.
 You can do that by sub-scripting the spec:

 .. code-block:: python

-   my_mpi = spec['mpi']
+   spec['mpi']

 The value in the brackets needs to be some package name, and spec needs to depend on that package, or the operation will fail.
 For example, the above code will fail if the ``spec`` doesn't depend on ``mpi``.
-The value returned and assigned to ``my_mpi``, is itself just another ``Spec`` object, so you can do all the same things you would do with the package's own spec:
+The value returned is itself just another ``Spec`` object, so you can do all the same things you would do with the package's own spec:

 .. code-block:: python

-   mpicc = join_path(my_mpi.prefix.bin, 'mpicc')
+   spec['mpi'].prefix.bin
+   spec['mpi'].version

 .. _multimethods: